TooAngel/screeps/doc/FAQ.md

 and on private servers, to make sure the first RCLs work out somehow.
 Having a GCL 20+ is in many regards different to a GCL 1.

+## Why did you made your AI open source?

+ - I wanted to deploy my AI on random private servers where my code is not as private as before.
+ - Playing against myself is a funny idea, so releasing it as a bot allows it
+ - In diplomatic conversation I was telling people 'My AI is doing this or that', have it public will underline that statement.

 # Any other question?
 Contact me on